-Table II depicts the overall classification accuracy, kappastatistic and the class-specific accuracies using unsupervised (PCA, LLE, Isomap) and supervised (LDA, sLLE, LFDA, SSNE) techniques, followed by a 1-NN classifier.
-All the labeled samples (See Fig 2) were used to develop the manifolds via unsupervised methods, and 50% of the labeled samples were used for training and 50% for testing the classifier.
-The random sampling was repeated 20 times, and the results represent an average accuracy over 20 trials.
+Table II depicts the overall classification accuracy, kappastatistic and the class-specific accuracies using unsupervised (PCA, LLE, ISOMAP) and supervised (LDA, sLLE, LFDA, SSNE) techniques, followed by a 1-NN classifier.
+Note that all graph based methods are sensitive to the parameter $k{nn}$ - the number of neighbors used when constructing the affinity matrix.
+However, depending upon the data (particularly it's local structure) and the embedding algorithm, the classification performance of each algorithm achieves its maximum over a range of $k{nn}$ values.
+All the labeled samples (See Fig 3) were used to develop the manifolds via unsupervised methods, and 50% of the labeled samples were used for training and 50% for testing the classifier.
+Random sampling was repeated 20 times, and the results represent an average accuracy over 20 trials.
 Manifold learning techniques outperformed PCA, provided a robust classification performance, and were particularly successful at classifying "hard" classes, such as upland vegetation classes 4, 5, and 6.
-The intrinsic dimensionality indicated by Isomap and the iterative methods was somewhat higher than for PCA, and LFDA, LLE, and SLLE were significantly higher than for PCA.
+The intrinsic dimensionality indicated by ISOMAP and the iterative methods was somewhat higher than for PCA, and was significantly higher for LFDA, LLE, and SLLE than for PCA.
 For these data and the 1-NN classifier, higher accuracies were achieved via local methods than global methods, and the value of exploiting correlation structure in the spectral data was demonstrated.
 The result is consistent with the work of Ma et al [13], where a more detailed sensitivity analysis was performed on the parameters for several global and local nonlinear manifold learning methods.
 Both the spectral embedding provided by iterative methods and the contribution of localized spatial information were demonstrated by the significantly higher accuracies and high quality visualizations that were achieved, although the computational overhead of such methods would need to be considered for large remotely sensed data sets.